 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+Step 3.8 The capture of an OCTA image is the most challenging aspect of this procedure.
+Familiarity with the imaging procedure is critical as quick acquisition of images ensures the Douglas bag does not run out of air before a sufficient number of images are acquired.

 5. Will the filming need to take place in multiple locations (greater than walking distance)?
 (Y/N)

 If yes, how far apart are the locations?
+Y, fourth and sixth floor of the same building.
+These locations are easily traversed from one to another.

 Section - Introduction